 Antigens can be masked as a result of the fixation process, which makes antibody binding impossible.
-The unmasking can be reversed with a technique called antigen retrieval/antigen unmasking, which is either mediated by heat (HIER; heat-induced antigen retrieval) or proteases (PIER; proteolytic-induced antigen retrieval).
+The masking can be reversed with a technique called antigen retrieval/antigen unmasking, which is either mediated by heat (HIER; heat-induced antigen retrieval) or proteases (PIER; proteolytic-induced antigen retrieval).
 The latter uses enzymes such as proteinase K, trypsin and pepsin.
 The PIER method acts by degrading the peptides masking the epitope.
 However, PIER might also result in alterations to the specimen morphology or the antigen itself.
 Consequently, PIER is less frequently used than HIER, which acts by restoring the secondary and tertiary structure of an epitope.

 In order to establish whether antigen retrieval should be performed and by which method the following guidelines should be followed: